 Are you planning a trip to Hawaii in November and want to know all the Hawaii Thanksgiving activities and events?
-Keep scrolling to find out how to spend Thanksgiving in Hawaii with kids for a memorable time.
+Keep scrolling to find out how to spend Thanksgiving in Hawaii with kids for a memorable Hawaiian vacation.

 This post about what to do in November in Hawaii at Thanksgiving time contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Do you want to visit Hawaii with your family?

 Thanksgiving in Hawaii is a great time to visit.
 The weather is warm and sunny and the ocean water is perfect for snorkeling.
 Plus there are plenty of celebrations going on!
 One of the most popular events in November is Thanksgiving.

 In this post, we will be exploring some of the highlights of Thanksgiving in Hawaii.
 You’ll find out where to eat it (because you can’t have turkey all by itself!), what traditions may be different from home, and how to make sure that your family gets their fixings for pumpkin pie.